pranav-ap/blog/content/posts/neural-nets.md

 to unseen data.

 But this does increase computational costs and learning time, due to the increase in number of parameters to be learned during the learning phase.

+### How many hidden nodes per layer should we use?

 # References